Have you thought about your 2023 resolutions yet?

 Analyze last year’s resolutions.

-When creating your resolutions for 2020, I highly recommend that you first think about how 2019 went for you.
+When creating your resolutions, I highly recommend that you first think about how the previous went for you.
 You’ll want to think about things such as:

 - Did you reach your new year goals?